OPS-E2E-PPE/VBA-Docs/api/Word.HTMLDivision.md

 keywords: vbawd10.chm2535
 f1_keywords:
 - vbawd10.chm2535
-ms.prod: word
 api_name:
 - Word.HTMLDivision
 ms.assetid: a38918ed-61aa-3fd1-3522-d077f1ff312f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # HTMLDivision object (Word)

-Represents a single HTML DIV element within a Web document.
+Represents a single HTML DIV element within a web document.
 The **HTMLDivision** object is a member of the **HTMLDivisions** collection.

 ## Remarks

 Use **HTMLDivisions** (Index), where Index refers to the HTML division in the document, to return a single **HTMLDivision** object.
 Use the **Borders** property to format border properties for an HTML division.
 This example formats three nested divisions in the active document.
 This example assumes that the active document is an HTML document with at least three divisions.

 ```vb